British Slotracing League 2017

 An overall 1/32nd points championship will be run including all grades with title awards for overall champion, overall Falcon, B & C grades.
 All drivers have the choice of racing a BSCRA Super Production (which includes Falcon powered) or Genesis Intro Car.
 A separate points championship with title awards for Novice & Newcomer within it will be run for all those using a Genesis Intro 32 car.
 There will be a title award for overall team champions.

 Entry fees will be £6.00 per class for adults and £3 for under 16's at all club rounds.
+Entry fees for the Finals will be set separately.

 A 25% levy of entry fees collected will be made at each club round to cover Series awards & any general administration costs of the series.